ANALYTICS SOLUTIONS2025-12-26

 How Can My Enterprise Become Data-Centric?

-As a starting point, it helps if your organization is already a data-driven one because at least some business units are familiar with the positives of data analytics.
-It’s about making organizations start walking on the path where all operation and analytical processes are based on ALL available data, and without having the prior need to know exactly what questions they are going to ask.
+As a starting point, it helps if your organization is already data-driven, as at least some business units are familiar with the benefits of data analytics.
+It’s about making organizations start walking a path where all operations and analytical processes are based on ALL available data, without needing to know exactly what questions they will ask.

 But the transformation from data-driven to data-centric can’t happen overnight.